×

 Philip Cornell

-Philip leads economic research for LISEP.
+Philip serves as a special adviser to LISEP.
 He generates statistics that more meaningfully represent the economy, including on unemployment and earnings.
 He also works to apply these indices to research and to help formulate financial solutions for low- and moderate-income Americans.

 As an undergraduate at Princeton University, he wrote a senior thesis about the links between financial regulation, corruption, and entrepreneurship.
 He graduated summa cum laude in economics with a minor in political economy and finance.